interactiveaudiolab/VocalImitationSet/README.md

 The VocalImitationSet is a collection of crowd-sourced vocal imitations of a large set of diverse sounds collected from Freesound (https://freesound.org/), which were curated based on Google's AudioSet ontology (https://research.google.com/audioset/).
 We expect that this dataset will help research communities obtain better understanding of human's vocal imitation and build a machine understand the imitations as humans do.

+## Usage
+For citations, please use this reference:

+Bongjun Kim, Madhav Ghei, Bryan Pardo, and Zhiyao Duan, "Vocal Imitation Set: a dataset of vocally imitated sound events using the AudioSet ontology," *Proceedings of the Detection and Classification of Acoustic Scenes and Events 2018 Workshop (DCASE2018)*, Nov.
+2018.

 ## Contact info
 Interactive Audio Lab
 * http://music.eecs.northwestern.edu